Promoting British Values at Pendeen

 Pendeen is situated in an area which is not greatly culturally diverse, and we therefore place great emphasis on promoting diversity with the children.
-The pupils enjoy a broad and balanced curriculum which celebrates individuality.
-In addition, topics studied also include learning about other countries and their beliefs, traditions and customs as well as their geography and history.
+For example, to celebrate Black History, we invited in 2 drummers, born in Africa, to spend the day with our children (October 2021).
+When learning about Islam, we invited a practising Muslim to prepare a presentation about their faith to share with the children via TEAMS( July 2021).
+When we study Holi, we will have a practising Hindu to spend the day with our children.
+We strive to make learning and experiences REAL for our children and topics studied also include learning about other countries and their beliefs, traditions and customs as well as their geography and history.

 Our school reflects British Values in all that we do.
 We aim to nurture our children on their journey through life so they can grow into safe, caring, democratic, responsible and tolerant adults who make a positive difference to British society and to the world.
 We encourage our children to be creative, unique, open-minded and independent, respectful of themselves and of others in our school, our local community and the wider world.

-At Pendeen Primary School we take our responsibility to prepare children for life in modern Britain very seriously.
-We ensure that the fundamental British Values are introduced, discussed and lived out through the ethos and work of the school.
-All curriculum areas provide a vehicle for furthering understanding of these concepts and, in particular, our RE and PSHE lessons provide excellent opportunities to deepen and develop understanding.
+We take our responsibility to prepare children for life in modern Britain very seriously.
+We ensure that the fundamental British Values are introduced, discussed and lived out through the ethos and work of the school in a very real sense - children vote for their school council and the school council make real decisions such as voting to begin the (very popular) process of getting a school dog.
+All curriculum areas provide a vehicle for furthering understanding of these concepts and, in particular, our RE and PSHE / RSE lessons provide excellent opportunities to deepen and develop understanding.
 Children embrace these concepts with enthusiasm and demonstrate a good understanding of their application to their own lives.
 As part of school development, we are looking to develop our curriculum to enable these British Values to be embedded further across other subjects.

 The school makes considerable efforts to ensure children have exposure to a wide experience beyond their local community.
 Their strong-rooted, values-based understanding gives them an excellent platform for embracing difference.

 Children have many opportunities for their voices to be heard.
 We have an active School Council which discuss issues raised in classes.
 Councillors are elected by the children.
-We hold an annual survey in which children are able to put forward their views about the school which are then addressed by senior management, enabling the children to understand how their voices can influence decision making.
-In addition, children are consulted on other decsions within school as and when necessary, for example when deciding on rules for playground equipment.
+We hold termly questionnaires for pupils in which children are able to put forward their views about the school which are then addressed by senior management, enabling the children to understand how their voices can influence decision making.
+In addition, children are consulted on other decisions within school as and when necessary, including end of year whole school visits.

 The Rule of Law